-The Institute of Plant Genetics and Biotechnology of the Slovak Academy of Sciences (IPGB SAS) in Nitra was established in 1990 as The Institute of Plant Genetics, aimed to solve actual problems of genetics and breeding of selected crop plant species, forest and fruit trees.
-Since 1998 the scientific orientation of the Institute has been extended to biotechnology and gene engineering, while its name has been changed to Institute of Plant Genetics and Biotechnology.
-The IPGB is the only research body in Slovakia developing the field of plant embryogenesis, plant transformation and at present also plant proteomics on that broad scale.
+The Institute of Plant Genetics and Biotechnology of the Slovak Academy of Sciences (IPGB SAS) in Nitra was established in 1990 as the Institute of Plant Genetics, aimed to solve actual problems of genetics and breeding of selected agricultural crops, forest and fruit trees.
+Since 1998, the scientific orientation of the Institute has been extended to biotechnology and gene engineering and its name has been changed to Institute of Plant Genetics and Biotechnology.
+The IPGB is the only research body in Slovakia oriented on advanced research in the field of plant genetics and biotechnology.

 In the field of population genetics and breeding, the Institute - as one of the few institutions in Europe dealing also with dendrology - conducts research on the genetic polymorphism and biodiversity of selected forest tree species (Pinus sylvestris, P. mugo) as well as interspecific hybridization and hybridological relations of the Abies alba.
 To increase the resistance potential of above species by using molecular markers is the main goal of these activities.
 Permanent research plots established in several regions of Slovakia, extended already existing gene pool of Abies species, which offer the possibility of their further use for the research or breeding practice.

 The Institute addresses the long-term research also on mutation breeding and selection of hybrid lines of amaranth (Amarathus sp.) for food processing.
 This effort led to the registration and granting the Institute the Breeder's Certificate on Amaranthus cruentus, cultivar ´Pribina´, as the first amaranth cultivar bred in Slovakia.